 - 1. Early graduation must be approved by the Superintendent and must be requested by August of the year prior to the junior year. - 2.
 A formal written request must be presented to the Principal.
 The request must include rationale demonstrating that it is in the best interest of the student to complete graduation requirements early and to receive a diploma.
 The request should be made no later than the first semester of the junior year and must be signed by both the student and his/her parent, for graduation after the seventh (7th) semester. - 3.
 The counseling office will make a thorough review of the student's credits and a conference with the student and his/her parent(s) or legal guardian(s) regarding the reasons for the request. - 4.
-After review by the high school administration the request will be permitted or denied.
+After review by the high school administration the request will be submitted to the Superintendent who will permit or deny.